 Executives at oneworld have stated that they see opportunities to open lounges in 15-30 airports globally, with many of the choices driven by terminal developments (in other words, airports where oneworld airlines depart from a common terminal, and there’s space to open a lounge).

 In 2019, oneworld had announced that the first alliance lounge location would be in Moscow.
-However, that was initially delayed by the pandemic, and then those planes were later shelved due to the sanctions in place.
-Fortunately the alliance has now decided on a different airport for its first lounge.
+However, that was initially delayed by the pandemic, and then those plans were later shelved due to the sanctions in place.
+Fortunately the alliance has now decided on a different airport for its first lounge, and it has just opened!

-First oneworld lounge will open at Seoul Incheon Airport (ICN)
+First oneworld lounge now open at Seoul Incheon Airport (ICN)

-- The lounge will be located in Terminal 1, which is home to several oneworld airlines, including American, Cathay Pacific, Finnair, Malaysia Airlines, Qantas, Qatar Airways, and SriLankan Airlines
+- The lounge is located in Terminal 1, which is home to several oneworld airlines, including American, Cathay Pacific, Finnair, Malaysia Airlines, Qantas, Qatar Airways, and SriLankan Airlines

-- The lounge will be located on the fourth floor of Terminal 1, near gate 28
+- The lounge is located on the fourth floor of Terminal 1, near gate 28

-- The lounge is taking over the space of the former Jeju Air “JJ Lounge,” which closed in 2020, around the start of the pandemic; that lounge was around 550 square meters (around 6,000 square feet) with seating for around 140 passengers, so I imagine it will be a similar size
+- The lounge is taking over the space of the former Jeju Air “JJ Lounge,” which closed in 2020, around the start of the pandemic

-- In line with oneworld lounge access policies, the lounge will be open to oneworld first and business class passengers, as well as oneworld Emerald and Sapphire members
+- In line with oneworld lounge access policies, the lounge is open to oneworld first and business class passengers, as well as oneworld Emerald and Sapphire members

-The oneworld alliance is planning on opening branded lounges at several airports, and the first lounge is expected to open at Seoul Incheon Airport Terminal 1 in late 2023 or early 2024.
-While this concept is way delayed, I’m excited to see the idea finally become a reality.
+The oneworld alliance is opening branded lounges at several airports, and the first lounge has opened at Seoul Incheon Airport Terminal 1.
+While this concept was delayed, I’m excited to see the idea finally become a reality.
 Seoul Incheon seems like a logical first airport for this concept, given that it’s a hub for the two rival alliances.
+I’m looking forward to checking out this lounge.

-What do you make of the concept of oneworld branded lounges?
+What do you make of the concept of oneworld branded lounges, and of the lounge in Seoul Incheon?